alisha2806/Angular-tracker/README.md

 # AngularTracker

-An angular app using routing and a fake backend API JSON SERVER.
+An angular app using routing and a fake backend API JSON SERVER.Also pipes usage.
 FYI:npm install json-server

 To run backend: